iamlaunchpadteam/si/README.md

 This assumes you are running from a posix (git bash on windows) terminal

+1. Get the uri and password by running this..

+    aws s3 cp s3://iamlaunchpadteam0000201/keys/posix.info -

 1. ssh -l ec2-user -i &gt;HOME_DIR&lt;/lp.priv.key.pem  &gt;PUBLIC_IP&lt;

 # Connect to an ec2 (windows)

 1. Navigate to the ec2 instance you want to connect to
 1. Click connect
-1. Get the password by running this..
+1. Get the uri and password by running this..

     aws s3 cp s3://iamlaunchpadteam0000201/keys/windows.pwds -